Deshmukh-Omkar/Sentiment-Analysis-Model/README.md

 # Sentiment Analysis Model
- Created a Sentiment Analysis model using NLP and deployed it using Flask.
+ Created a basic +/- Sentiment Analysis model using NLP and deployed using Flask